abdulrahman20242/File-Organizer-AI_v2.5/README.md

 ---

-## ✨ What's New in v2.4
+## ✨ What's New in v2.5

-*   **🎨 Enhanced Category Editor:** Completely redesigned with Auto-Detect, Bulk Add, Search, Import/Export, and Color Coding features.
+*   **🤖 AI Content Organizer:** Brand new "By Content (AI)" mode powered by Ollama.
+Analyzes file contents and project structures to intelligently suggest destination folders — not just by extension, but by actual meaning.
-*   **🎯 Skip Uncategorized Files:** New option to skip files with extensions not in any category instead of moving them to "Others".
+*   **🗂️ Smart Project Detection:** Automatically detects programming projects (Python, React, Flutter, Rust, Java...) and moves them as a single unit to the right category folder.
-*   **⌨️ Keyboard Shortcuts:** Added shortcuts for faster workflow in the Category Editor.
+*   **☁️ Local & Cloud Models:** Supports local Ollama models alongside cloud models (`gemma4:31b-cloud`, `gemma3:27b-cloud`) — all selectable from within the app.
-*   **🌐 Default English:** Application now starts in English by default.
+*   **👁️ AI Preview Dialog:** Review and edit the AI's suggested destinations before any files are moved.
-*   **🐛 Bug Fixes:** Various improvements and bug fixes.
+*   **🐛 Bug Fixes & Stability:** Various improvements including a PySide6 compatibility fix for newer versions.

 ---